kar/experiments/buck/README.md

 # Buck experiments

-This repo contains (hopefully) working examples of various non-trivial buck configurations and use case scenarios.
+This repo contains examples of various non-trivial buck configurations and use case scenarios.

 So far it means: